juxt/bidi/README.md

    [[:get [["/index" (fn [req] {:status 200 :body "Index"})]]]]]]]
 ```

-### Other guards
+You can also restrict routes by any other request criteria.
+Guards are

-You can also restrict routes by other criteria.
-In this example, the
+specified by maps.
+Map entries can specify a single value, a set of
-`/zip` route is only matched if the server name in the request is
+possible values or even a predicate to test a value.

-`juxt.pro`.
-Guards are specified by maps.
-Map entries can specify a
+In this example, the `/zip` route is only matched if the server name in
-single value, a set of possible values or even a predicate to test a
+the request is `juxt.pro`.
+You can use this feature to restrict routes
-value.
+to virtual hosts or HTTP schemes.

 ```clojure
 ["/"